Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: ANN-enhanced AMG Method

-The size $m$ of the view, i.e. size of the matrix $\hat{\mathrm V}$, is fixed in this paper as $m=50$.
-Our choice is motivated by interpreting $\hat{\mathrm V}$ as a color image in input to the first CNN network; experience indicates that this kind of CNN network is able to excellently process color images of similar size.
+We test our algorithm fixing the hyperparameters of the view, we discuss their tuning in Section~\ref{sec:view_hyper}.
+Namely, we employ \texttt{op=sum}, $m = 50$ (our choice is motivated by interpreting $\hat{\mathrm V}$ as a color image in input to the first CNN network; experience indicates that this kind of CNN network is able to excellently process color images of similar size) and \texttt{normalize=std+id} (see Table~\ref{tab:norm_modes}).

-Before tuning the architecture of the ANN, we compare the normalization strategies of steps 2-4 in Algorithm~\ref{a:ann_amg} to check which is the most effective for the ANN training.
-For this test, we employ a fairly simple model that is composed by $2$ convolutional layers with $32$ units per layer, $2 \times 2$ max-pooling, a dropout layer and $128$ outputs for the CNN.
-The dense part is instead build as the composition of $3$ layers with $64$ hidden units.
-As shown in Table~\ref{tab:ccn_prel}, the Sum Standard and Mean Scaled version consistently outperform the other two normalization methods.
-We choose using \bref{eq:std_norm44} from here on as it is the one that reaches the minimum loss (with dropout rate equal to $0.25$).

-Further results on the architecture are presented in Table~\ref{tab:general_arch}.
+Table~\ref{tab:general_arch} shows the results of changing the architecture of the model.
 In particular, we consider architectures with two convolutional layers each composed by a convolution with zero-padding, $3\times 3$ kernel and ReLU activation and $D_i-1$ other convolutions with $3\times 3$ kernel and ReLU activation (without padding).
 The last elements of the convolutional layers are a $2 \times 2$ max-pooling and Dropout with rate $P_i$, each layer has $W_i$ hidden units (for $i=1,2$).
 The output of the convolutional part has $O$ hidden units; the dense part is composed by $D_3$ dense layers with $W_3$ hidden units.

-We have chosen the architecture of the first model displayed in Table~\ref{tab:general_arch}, with training lasting up to $1000$ epochs and early stopping we have obtained a loss of $6.36 \cdot 10^{-5}$.
-This means that the input we are using is effectively carrying the information needed to predict the approximate convergence factor since in the previous section we obtained a similar loss.
-Since the a priori choice of the strong threshold parameter $\theta$ is based on the map $p=\mathscr F(\mathbf{x};\boldsymbol{\gamma})$, we need to verify that this prediction is accurate.
-For this reason, we plot in Figures~\ref{fig:general_predict_m1r2} and~\ref{fig:general_predict_m2r2} all the predictions.
-We can appreciate how the model is able to accurately capture the behaviour of the approximate convergence factor $\rho$.